About vintage engagement rings

 Clues It’s Art Nouveau:

-- The designs elementally focused on creative portrayals of nature—though later on, they dabbled in geometric shapes (serving as inspiration for the Art Deco movement).
+- Designs initially focused on creative portrayals of nature which later develop into experimentations of geometric shapes, which ultimately served as inspiration for the Art Deco movement

 Clues It’s Edwardian: